Chinmay-Ghaskadbi/marketnow.io/README.md

 ---

 ## Contact and Disclaimer
-Contact: Chinmay Ghaskadbi: cag6228@psu.edu for question
+Contact: Chinmay Ghaskadbi: cag6228@psu.edu for questions.

-Disclaimer: This is an project for penn state's capstone class 🚀
+Disclaimer: This is a project for Penn State's capstone class 🚀